Aggression Against Humans and Other Dogs

 First, although other aggressive behaviour is not a predictor for dominance aggression, dominance aggression is about control, and the dog generally has other forms of aggression also.

-Strangely enough a common trait is that dominant dogs can also be very sensitive, they can also have fearful and anxious behaviour.
+Strangely enough, a common trait is that dominant dogs can also be very sensitive, they can also have fearful and anxious behaviour.
 That could almost class them as schizophrenic.

 Second, When the dog has escalated through several signs of dominance aggression, standing on people, sitting in laps, and it's allowed by the owner.

 The dog may not behave aggressively with an experienced trainer (the trainer is in charge), or when it's eating it may not bark at people passing by.

-The dog can interrupt and inhibit the aggressive Behaviour, but chooses its time when not to react.
+The dog can interrupt and inhibit aggressive behaviour but chooses its time when not to react.
 This actually is the easiest dog to work with since the dog is capable of taking cues from context and behaving appropriately.
 However, it would be extremely difficult to determine the exact genetics for this behaviour, since the development of the behaviour depends not only on the genes but also the dog/owner situation.

 © Stan Rawlinson 2001